 In addition to these U.S. requirements for prospective adoptive parents, Ghana also has the following requirements for prospective adoptive parents:

-•RESIDENCY REQUIREMENTS: Prospective adoptive parents must be resident in Ghana a minimum of three months prior to adopting a child.
-This is a way of making sure the person adopting the child knows a little bit about the way of life in Ghana.
+Prospective adoptive parents must be resident in Ghana a minimum of three months prior to adopting a child.
+This is a way of making sure the person adopting the child knows at least something about the way of life in Ghana.
 This will enable the person adopting the child to know how to help the child adapt to his or her new environment after adoption.
 The prospective adoptive parents may request a waiver of the residency requirement through the court.
 The courts will approve a waiver of the residency requirement with the recommendation of the Ministry of Social Welfare if it is in the best interest of the child.